FAQ

 Keep a record of what you eat to help identify potential causes of bad breath.
 Also review your current medications, recent surgeries, and/or illnesses with your dentist.

-• Floss daily to remove food debris and plaque from in between the teeth and under the gum line.
+• Floss daily to remove food debris and plaque from between the teeth and under the gum line.
 Brush or use a tongue scraper to clean the tongue and reach the back areas.
 If you wear dentures or removable bridges, clean them thoroughly and place them back in your mouth in the morning.

-• See your dentist regularly: Get a check-up and cleaning at least twice a year, more often if you are prone to periodontal disease.
+• See your dentist regularly: Get a checkup and cleaning at least twice a year, more often if you are prone to periodontal disease.

 • Stop smoking and/or chewing tobacco: Ask your dentist for advice on how to break the habit.